prajjwol1/automation-assignment/README.md

 - Exporting employees with salary greater than 10000
 - Exporting employees who joined within the last 30 days
 - Displaying employees sorted alphabetically by name

+How does this work?
+Task 3 focuses on database operations using SQLite and JDBC.
+DatabaseUtil creates the salary table, and DataGenerator inserts 100 random employee records.
+A Salary POJO represents each row.
+Operations include printing the highest salary, exporting employees with salary > 10k or joined last month to CSV (CSVDataWriter), and printing all employees in ascending order.
+This demonstrates structured data handling, SQL queries, and CSV export for backend workflow.

 # Assignment 5 -- My Thoughts on QA in the AI Age
 I believe QA will not disappear but it will continue to evolve.
 AI can